bänner

 Academic Staff

-Laanes’s research interests include trauma theory, the historical novel, critical theory and cultural analysis, contemporary literature; theories of subjectivity, autobiography and self-writing; world literature, transnational literature and multilingualism.
+Laanes’s research interests include cultural memory, trauma, critical theory and cultural analysis, contemporary literature, theories of subjectivity, autobiography and self-writing, world literature, transnational literature and multilingualism, visual history.
+See her research profile here.

 His research is characterized by a wide and interdisciplinary range of interests which include the relations between translation and ideology particularly under totalitarian rule and censorship, semiotic theory and poststructuralism, the literary construction of affects, passions and cognition, contemporary critical theory with particular focus on the political thought of Agamben, Badiou and Rancière.
 He has authored literary and essayistic translations from Estonian into Italian and actively contributes to the cultural and political debate in the Estonian media and society.